Sunday, 11 August 2013

 Volume of traffic

-This has only been measured since July 2010 when the Blog was opened to wider use.
+This has only been measured since July 2010, when the Blog was opened to wider use.

-• There were 368 hits in the first month but this was largely down to the GR20 post which has remained the most viewed post ever since.
+• There were 368 hits in the first month, but this was largely down to the GR20 post, which has remained the most viewed post ever since.

-• By the end of 2010 the blog was averaging 421 per month although this included a significant peak with the posts about my daughter's wedding.
+• By the end of 2010, the blog was averaging 421 per month, although this included a significant peak with the posts about my daughter's wedding.

-• There was no surprise that this fell 404 a month during the first six months of 2011 but there was a steady increase to 447 for the July to December months of 2011.
-For most of 2011 I was in Shetland and blogged about some of the wonderful landscapes and events there.
+• There was no surprise that this fell to 404 a month during the first six months of 2011 but there was a steady increase to 447 for the July to December months of 2011.
+For most of 2011, I was in Shetland and blogged about some of the wonderful landscapes and events there.

 Source of Traffic